adesanyaaa/android-color-picker/README.md

-Android Color Picker
+New Android Color Picker (fork of brk3 AmbilWarna library)
-aka AmbilWarna library ("Pick a Color" in Indonesian)
 ====================

 This is a small library for your application to enable the users to select an arbitrary color.